Hyvä Theme is Now Open Source: What This Means for Magento Community - Mageplaza

 Magento 2 Design Patterns can become a beneficial assistant if used correctly.
-In software programming, design patterns are dispensable support for developers.
+In software programming, design patterns are an indispensable support for developers.
 Everything related to building programs becomes more accessible and organized, reducing much work for the dev team.
-This article will explore the most essential types of design patterns in Magento 2 to find out what they are and the benefits of using each.

 Object Manager plays an essential role in Magento 2, replacing the Mage class - a function used to implement and call almost every object in Magento 1.
 This innovation solves several difficulties with parameter instantiation by establishing a solid connection between the three patterns: object management, dependency injection, and plugins.